rdp/open-source-how-to-popularize-your-project/README.md

   - [Seeking advice for taking a project open-source](so-2022200)
 - [Producing Open Source Software](producing-oss) by Karl Fogel
 - [How to self-promote your open source project] by Jason Hibbets (Red Hat)(opensource.com)
+- [How we got our 2-year-old repo trending on GitHub in just 48 hours] by Abhinav Suri (medium.freecodecamp.com)
 - Quora:
   - [How do I promote my open source projects?](quora-hdi-promote-my-open-source-projects)
   - [How do you promote an open source project?](quora-hdy-promote-an-open-source-project)